Eagle Plains, Yukon

 TRAVEL

-Artists are responsible for all travel arrangements to the Eagle Plains Hotel.
-Artists will be responsible for ensuring their transportation includes safety and emergency supplies conducive with winter weather and driving in an isolated region.
+Artists will be responsible for ensuring their transportation includes safety and emergency supplies conducive with winter or adverse weather conditions and driving a long distance in a remote and isolated region.

 AMENITIES